Muara Badak

-Muara Badak (/id/) is a district of Kutai Kartanegara Regency, East Kalimantan, Indonesia.
-As of 2023, it was inhabited by 50,435 people, and currently has the total area of 781.52 km^{2}.
+Muara Badak (/id/) is an administrative district (kecamatan) of Kutai Kartanegara Regency, in East Kalimantan Province of Indonesia.
+It covers a land area of 781.52 km^{2} and, as at mid 2024, it was inhabited by 49,428 people.
 Its district seat is located at the village of Muara Badak Ulu.

-Muara Badak borders Samarinda (specifically the district of North Samarinda) to the southwest.
-Natural gas reserve was discovered by Huffco in 1972, and as a result, the district gave its name to state-owned corporation Badak LNG, who is active at Bontang.
+Muara Badak borders the city of Samarinda (specifically the district of North Samarinda) to the southwest, the district of Anggana to the southeast, the Strait of Makassar to the east, the district of Marang Kayu to the north and the district of Tenggarong Seberang to the west.
+Natural gas reserves were discovered by Huffco in 1972, and as a result, the district gave its name to the state-owned corporation Badak LNG, which is active at Bontang.

 History

 Although the name Muara Badak literally translates to "Rhinoceros Estuary", some theories disputed this etymology, due to the fact that there is no clear evidence about the existence of rhinoceros there.
-Some connected instead to the tree tempura badak (now extinct), or the phrase attributed to the sultan of Kutai when first visiting this region in 1806 or 1825, "Badak leh... bagus beneh tempat ini yo!".
+The individuals from this species did actually exist as late as the 1970s in the nearby district of Bontang (now defunct, and this is where the Kutai National Park is located) as well as Sangkulirang, until they were extirpated from logging activities.
+Some theories connected instead to the tree tempura badak (now extinct), or the phrase attributed to the sultan of Kutai when first visiting this region in 1806 or 1825, "Badak leh... bagus beneh tempat ini yo!".

 On 1 December 1989, at the same time when Bontang was formed as an administrative city, three villages, namely Central Santan (Santan Tengah), Santan Ilir, and Santan Ulu were transferred from the former district of Bontang to Muara Badak.
-Seven years later on 11 June 1996, the northern parts of Muara Badak (consisting of 3 previously mentioned villages, Sabuntal, and Kersik) were separated to form the new district of Marang Kayu.
+Six and a half years later, on 11 June 1996, the northern parts of Muara Badak (consisting of the three previously mentioned villages, plus Sebuntal and Kersik) were separated off to form the new district of Marang Kayu.

-In recent years, local organizations such as Muara Badak Youth Movement (GPMB), have demanded to secede from Kutai Kartanegara, due to resource curse issues.
+In recent years, local organizations such as Muara Badak Youth Movement (GPMB), have demanded that the district secede from Kutai Kartanegara, due to resource curse issues.